-- (a) The Ordinary Resolutions 5 and 6 are for the re-election of Mr. Arthur Tan Keng Hock and Mr. Ong Beng Seng respectively who retire by rotation at the AGM.
-Detailed information pursuant to Rule 720(6) of the Listing Manual of SGX-ST on each of the abovenamed Directors can be found under the section entitled "Additional Information on Directors Seeking Re-election" on pages 128 to 130 of the 2021 Annual Report of the Company.
-Mr. Arthur Tan Keng Hock, will, upon re-election as an Independent Non-Executive Director of the Company, remain as the Chairman of the Remuneration Committee and Member of the Audit Committee and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX-ST. - (b) Ordinary Resolution 7 will empower the Directors from the date of the AGM until the date of the next annual general meeting to issue further shares in the Company.
-The maximum number of shares which the Directors may issue under this resolution shall not exceed the quantum set out in the resolution. - (c) Ordinary Resolution 8, if passed, will empower the Directors to purchase or otherwise acquire Shares on the terms of the Share Buy-Back Mandate as set out in Ordinary Resolution 8 and the Letter to Shareholders dated April 6, 2022.
-Please refer to the Letter to Shareholders dated April 6, 2022 for more details.
-The Company may use internal sources of funds and/or external borrowings to finance the purchase or acquisition of Shares.
-The amount of financing required and the impact on the Company's financial position cannot be ascertained as at the date of this Notice as these will depend on, inter alia, the aggregate number of Shares purchased, the purchase prices, how the purchase is funded, whether the purchase is made out of capital or profits, and whether the Shares purchased or acquired are cancelled or held as treasury shares.
+- (a) The Ordinary Resolutions 5 and 6 are for the re-election of Mr. Stephen Lau Buong Lik and Mr. Wong Liang Ying respectively who retire by rotation at the AGM.
+Detailed information pursuant to Rule 720(6) of the Listing Manual of SGX-ST on each of the abovenamed Directors can be found under the section entitled "Additional Information on Directors Seeking Re-election" on pages 129 to 130 of the 2022 Annual Report of the Company.
+Mr. Wong Liang Ying, will, upon re-election, remain as a Member of the Audit, Nominating and Remuneration Committees and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX-ST. - Ordinary Resolution 7 will empower the Directors from the date of the AGM until the date of the next annual general meeting to issue further shares in the Company.
+The maximum number of shares which the Directors may issue under this resolution shall not exceed the quantum set out in the resolution. - Ordinary Resolution 8, if passed, will empower the Directors to purchase or otherwise acquire Shares on the terms of the Share Buy-Back Mandate as set out in Ordinary Resolution 8 and the Letter to Shareholders dated April 6, 2023.
+Please refer to the Letter to Shareholders dated April 6, 2023 for more details.
+The Company may use internal funds and/or external borrowings to finance the purchase or acquisition of Shares.
+The amount of financing required and the impact on the Company's financial position cannot be ascertained as at the date of this Notice as these will depend on, inter alia, the aggregate number of Shares purchased, the purchase price at the relevant time of purchase, how the purchase is funded, whether the purchase is made out of capital or profits, whether the Shares purchased or acquired are cancelled or held as treasury shares, as well as how the Shares held in treasury are subsequently dealt with by the Company in accordance with section 76K of the Companies Act.
 Illustrative financial effects are set out in paragraph 2.8 of the said Letter to Shareholders.